Applications for the 2018 season are now available! Scroll down for details.

 What Types of Projects are Eligible

 Grant awards are made to priority projects to the extent funds are available.
-First priority is to projects designed to manage new infestations of aquatic nuisances.
+First priority is to projects designed to manage new infestations of aquatic nuisances or to establish novel programs.
 Second priority is to projects to prevent or control the further spread of aquatic nuisance species.
 Third priority is to recurring maintenance projects.

 The following criteria are also considered: public accessibility and recreational uses; importance to commercial, agricultural or other interests; the degree of local interest; local efforts to control aquatic nuisances; other considerations affecting feasibility, probability of achieving long-term control, and necessity or advantage of the proposed work; and the extent to which the control project is a developmental rather than a maintenance program.